Our Lady of Darkness: Jungian elements

-Adding to the metafiction elements of the story are Leiber's frequent references to Jung's descriptions of the Anima (female self) and Shadow (hidden self).
+Adding to the metafictional elements of the story are Leiber's frequent references to Jung's descriptions of the Anima (female self) and the Shadow (hidden self).
 These are elements that existed in Leiber's work nearly since the start of his career in the late 1930s, according to Bruce Byfield's Witches of the Mind: A Critical Study of Fritz Leiber.
-The main difference in Our Lady of Darkness is that, unlike much of his earlier works, the references to these figures are explicit, rather than implied, and at times supported by direct quotes.
+The main difference in Our Lady of Darkness is that, unlike much of his earlier works, the references to these figures are explicit, rather than implied, and at times supported by direct quotations.

 The Pale Brown Thing

-Our Lady of Darkness was originally serialised, in shorter form, and with the title The Pale Brown Thing, over two issues of the Magazine of Fantasy and Science Fiction (January/February 1977).
+Our Lady of Darkness was originally serialised, in shorter form and with the title The Pale Brown Thing, over two issues of the Magazine of Fantasy and Science Fiction (January/February 1977).
 The story was featured on the cover of the January issue with a painting by Ron Walotsky.

-Fritz Leiber maintained that the two texts "should be regarded as the same story told at different times."
+Fritz Leiber maintained that the two texts "should be regarded as the same story told at different times".

 The Pale Brown Thing was reissued by Swan River Press in 2016 as a limited edition hardback.
 The cover by Jason Zerrillo is an homage to Walotsky's original artwork for F&SF.
 The volume includes an introduction by Leiber's friend, the San Francisco poet Donald Sidney-Fryer, who was the basis for the character of Jaime Donaldus Byers.
 It also includes a reprint of an essay by John Howard, "Story-telling Wonder-questing, Mortal Me: The Transformation of The Pale Brown Thing into Our Lady of Darkness", which examines the differences between The Pale Brown Thing and its later, lengthier incarnation.

 Reception

-Fritz Leiber won the World Fantasy Award for Best Novel in 1978 for Our Lady of Darkness.
+Our Lady of Darkness won the 1978 World Fantasy Award for Best Novel.

-Richard A. Lupoff praised Our Lady of Darkness as "one of the scariest, most original, and most damnably convincing fantasy notions I've ever come across."
+Richard A. Lupoff praised Our Lady of Darkness as "one of the scariest, most original, and most damnably convincing fantasy notions I've ever come across".